Double pivot arm | Philips

 ITD part no. TH.2221.991

 Double pivot arm on pole, with diameter 35-38mm.
-The mounting kit includes: adapter for pole D 35-38mm, arm length 325mm+325mm; tilt and swivel unit with an adapter for IntelliVue MP60 and MP70 patient monitors.
+The mounting kit includes: adapter for pole D 35-38mm, arm length 325mm+325mm; tilt and swivel unit with an adapter for IntelliVue MX400 and MX450 patient monitors.

 Double pivot arm on GCX wall channel